juancocina/Scheduler/Back/README.md

 - create a new object, whos constructor takes time, a number, and task description

 The most difficult thing here might be creating the class that I can call on to create said object...

+CURRENT STATUS: NEED TO FIX THE DELETE FUNCTION

 # scheduler.py
 This file will be responsible for creating the schedules and sending the signal to pythonsms.py to